00Kisumi00/STAT5243-Project-1/README.md

 * **Baixuan Chen — Preprocessing**

   * Implemented preprocessing workflow
+  * Discuss the cleaning part and merge it to the final version

 * **Carrie Yan Yin Feng — Feature Engineering & Written Report**